smoore4moma/tms-rdf/README.md

 https://rdfsharp.codeplex.com  or https://github.com/mdesalvo/RDFSharp

-The project shows how to create RDF resources using SQL queries against the TMS database, and then write the RDF equivalent to a SQL Server database.
-You can also see how to create Sparql queries to select the data from the database and show it on a datagrid on a web page.
+The project shows how to create RDF resources using SQL queries against the TMS database, and then store the RDF equivalent in a SQL Server backed RDF store.
+You can also see how to create Sparql queries to select the data from the RDF store (database) and show it on a datagrid on a web page.
 It should look like this:

 <img src='https://github.com/smoore4moma/tms-rdf/blob/master/tms-rdf/img.jpg' />